marckoxx/Dama-Chess/README.md

 ### A game of combined Dama and Chess with a twist made with Python 3
 [**Download it here**](https://github.com/marckoxx/Dama-Chess/releases/download/0.1-alpha/Dama-Chess.Alpha.v0.1.zip)

-This is my first project and also the first beta release of the game.
+This is my first project and also the first alpha release of the game.

 So keep in mind the following before you start playing: